-We embarked on our quest 14 months ago now leaving our traditional agencies behind with an agenda in mind: to get back to doing good work that we believed in and to ultimately keep things simple and small.
+We embarked on our quest 14 months ago, leaving our previous agencies with an agenda in mind: to get back to doing great work that we believed in, for fantastic forward thinking businesses, and to ultimately to keep things simple.

-Much like a successful Premier League squad we can adapt our team.
-Whether it’s a flat back four needed to soak up the pressure from one of the big top six, or to hit out with pace and use wing backs (ok enough of the football analogy).
+Much like a successful Premier League squad we can adapt our formation.
+Whether it’s playing with a flat back four to soak up the pressure when playing one of the big top six, or to attack with pace using wing backs to hit them on the break.
+The team and formation can change to suit our opposition (ok enough of the football analogy).

-It just means overall we will be perfectly equipped for each challenge and this approach helps us create work that feels worthwhile at the same time.
+Overall we are perfectly equipped for each challenge and this approach helps us create work that feels worthwhile at the same time.

 “With a small team, the people who get briefed on the project are the same people who work on the job.
 This leaves less room for miscommunication and errors.